ADGEfficiency/adgefficiency.github.io/_drafts/2020-09-16-machine-learning-in-energy2.md

 ## Dimensionality reduction

+Reducing a high dimensional sample of data to a lower dimension is the fundamental process in machine learning.
+Examples include predicting solar power generation from satellite images, or dispatching a battery from grid data.

 ## Pattern recoginition

 A key challenge in pattern recognition is separating signal from the noise.

 This is known as generalization.

 ### Testing on unseen data